hailengc/go-lang-cheat-sheet/README.md

 ```

 ## Errors
 There is no exception handling.
 Functions that might produce an error just declare an additional return value of type `Error`.
-This is the `Error` interface:
+This is the  (built-in) `Error` interface:
 ```go
 type error interface {
     Error() string